Hubs-Foundation/hubs-docs/docs/setup-custom-domain.md

 ## Part C: Connect Your Custom Domain

-1. Open a command terminal on your device and run the following command with the 3 parameters surrounded by `< >` replaced with your specific information from previous steps:\
+1. Open a command terminal on your device and run the following command with the 3 parameters surrounded by `< >` replaced with your specific information from previous steps.
+Your Hub's native domain is the URL assigned upon creation (ex: 123456.us1.myhubs.net)\
    `curl -X PATCH -H "turkeyauthtoken:<token-value-from-part-b>" 'https://<your-hubs-native-domain>/api/ita/custom-domain?to_domain=<desired-custom-domain>'`

 2. The command should execute quickly and return the following message:\